jeffreykegler/hoonlint/misc/jogging.md

 The indentation of the body of a split queenside jog should be 1 stop less than the indentation of the jog's head.

-## Sidedness in misindented hoons
+## Linting considerations

-For linting purposes, it is necessary to decide the intended chess-sidedness.
+For linting purposes, it is necessary to decide the intended chess-sidedness of misindented jogging hoons, joggings and jogs.
-A jog is consider queenside if its indentation is 2 stops or more than than indentation of the rune
+A jog is considered queenside if its indentation is 2 stops or more greater than the rune column.
+Otherwise, the jog is considered kingside.

+The chess-sidedness of a misindented jogging is that of the majority of its jogs.
+In case of a tie, the jogging is considered to be queenside.

+The chess-sidedness of a misindented jogging hoon is that of its jogging.

+Also for linting purposes,
+the jog body column of a jogging is considered to be the most common start column of the bodies of the jogging's aligned jogs.
+In case of a tie, the body column of the first jog with one of the most common body columns is the jog body column of the jogging.
+If there are no aligned jogs in a jogging, the jog body column is the body column of the first jog in the jogging.